RETEVMO may cause serious side effects, including:

 - pain on the upper right side of your stomach area

 High blood pressure (hypertension): High blood pressure is common with RETEVMO.
-It may sometimes be serious.
+It may sometimes be severe.
 You should check your blood pressure regularly during treatment with RETEVMO.
 If you develop blood pressure problems, your healthcare provider may prescribe medicine to treat your high blood pressure.
 Tell your doctor if you have increased blood pressure readings or get any symptoms of high blood pressure, including:

 - shortness of breath